Data Quality

 Data quality is fitness for use.
 The same dataset may be fine for trend-spotting but unsuitable for board reporting.

-- Consistency: Data aligns across systems.
-For example, revenue values in your warehouse dashboard match revenue values in your finance report.
+Consistency: Data aligns across systems.
+For example, revenue values in your data warehouse dashboard match revenue values in your finance report.

 Treat your most important fields like a contract.
 Define the expected type, allowed values, and update cadence.
 Add tests for grain, time zones, and late backfills.
 Log rule failures so you can spot drift early.

 Keep an eye on the areas where quality can break: manual entry, schema shift, late-arriving events, joins at the wrong grain, and quiet pipeline failures.
-Small gaps and lapses in data can stack up and become larger problems.
+Small gaps can stack up into larger problems.
 A single missing dimension can skew cohort charts.
 A stale table can trigger the wrong alert.

 Why Data Quality matters

-- Faster delivery: Clean, up-to-date data for reliable, fast dashboard and report building.
+Faster delivery: Clean, up-to-date data enables reliable, fast dashboard and report building.

 Data Quality - in practice

-- Revenue reporting: A warehouse data refresh runs late.
-A latency monitor warns the finance department before monthly close so they pause exports.
+Revenue reporting: A warehouse data refresh runs late.
+A latency monitor warns the finance department before monthly close so they can pause exports.

 Data Quality and PowerMetrics

-PowerMetrics helps you manage data quality starting at the metric layer.
-You define metric calculations once, certify trusted versions, and tag them for discovery.
-Access control for users, groups, and roles keeps editing rights clear.
-A metrics‑aware query layer in PowerMetrics Query Language (PMQL) applies time logic, filters, and groups consistently, reducing calculation drift between tools.
+PowerMetrics helps you manage data quality starting at the semantic layer.
+You define metric definitions once, certify trusted versions, and tag them for discovery.
+Access controls for users, groups, and roles keep editing rights clear.
+The PowerMetrics Query Language (PMQL) applies time logic, filters, and groupings consistently, reducing calculation drift between tools.
 Error propagation surfaces issues when inputs are null or out of bounds.
-Goals and notifications alert you when a metric fails to meet set targets or its value steps outside an expected range.
+Goals and notifications alert you when a metric misses its target or steps outside an expected range.

 Related terms